linrunner/tlp-doc/settings/bc-vendors.rst

        | Special:
        | 100 - hardware default
    * - **Specifics**
-     - | The kernel driver **only accepts individual models and BIOS versions**, for the unsupported ones :command:`tlp-stat -b` will display `"Plugin: generic / Supported features: none available"`
+     - | The kernel driver **only accepts very specific models and BIOS versions**, for the unsupported ones :command:`tlp-stat -b` will display `"Plugin: generic / Supported features: none available"`.
+Please do *not* open a TLP issue for this, instead create an `issue with the msi-ec driver <https://github.com/BeardOverflow/msi-ec/issues?q=is%3Aopen+is%3Aissue>`_.

 .. rubric:: Sample configuration